 Click here to learn more about Train Ticket Prices in Turkey.

 They're working on the railroad all over Turkey, upgrading many bridges, tunnels, and track sections, so there are frequent schedule changes and even temporary service suspensions on some lines.
 These disruptions are not necessarily noted in the train information online.

 So, you must ensure that the train you want to take will be running on the exact day you want to take it.
 The best way to do this is by reserving your train ticket prior to coming to Turkey.
 Depending on the train line, you can reserve tickets up to 15 or 30 days before.

 Trains Between Turkey & Europe

-There's only one train daily between Turkey and Europe, the Bosfor Ekspresi to Bucharest, Romania, with connections to Sofia, Bulgaria, and from there to other European destinations.
+It is possible to take international trains but there are limited cities that connect with Turkish train stations.
+There's only one train daily between Turkey and Europe, the Istanbul - Sofia Express to Sofia, Bulgaria, and Bucharest, Romania, and from thereby connection to other European destinations.

 For information on train travel from London and Europe to Turkey, see the Turkey page of Mark Smith's excellent railophile website, The Man in Seat 61.
 You may also enjoy TrainsOfTurkey.com, a Turkish train enthusiasts' site.